jsheen/marketVirEvol/README.md

 # marketVirEvol

-Code to understand selection pressures in markets.
+Code to understand selection pressures in live poultry markets.
+Accompanies Sheen, Rasambainarivo, Saad-Roy, Grefell, Metcalf (2023)

 ## code
 #### general: file containing functions used by files of code/main, as well as a testing file